4 Tips for Successful Co-Parenting from a Stepmom

 I am honored to be Mom #2, though it is not without challenges.
 It is a role I don't take lightly, and it is one that comes with many emotions that few understand.
 As a stepmom, I feel pressure to fulfill many roles.
 I often feel stuck in the middle; I want to be sensitive to the feelings of his biological parents, and to be aware of when to step in and when to stay out of it.

 Navigating a split family dynamic can be hard.
+(Just check out this tough situation where a daughter is ruffling feathers by confiding more in her stepmom than her mom.)
 And it takes practice and dedication to make it work in the long run.
 After all, you’re entering into a lifetime relationship with the other biological parent/ex-partner.
 Look at that person as extended family—someone you have to learn to communicate with, or you are in for a rocky road.
 Remember, there are weddings, holidays, and grandkids to come.
 We are better off figuring out how to work together for the benefit of our kids and ourselves.

 Many factors come into play in the split home/blended family dynamic: step-parents, step-grandparents, the step-sibling, the half-siblings, the custody agreement, finances, schedules, family vacations, school responsibilities, family core values, household rules and so on.